Hooked Fisherman

 Pros

-✓Popular tournament-legal hook for stripers and other game fish
+A tournament-legal hook many CT anglers carry as a backup for stripers and other game fish

 Cons